pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1006 Scala and JVM

+This weekend I was study Scala programming language, how Scala is a language part of the JVM I am interesting learn for funny reasons, well functional programming is strange with Scala.

 ##### Day 1005 A Lot of Events

 I do an infinite for loop in Kafka today, this is not my intention, but I learn some interesting